rotkonetworks/rotko.net/docs/src/network_outage_pm_241219.md

 ## Mitigation
 Recovery was achieved through an onsite restoration of backed-up router configurations.
-While this approach was successful, the 95-minute resolution time indicates a need for more robust rollback procedures triggered by watchdog.
+While this approach was successful, the 95-minute resolution time indicates a need for more robust rollback procedures and most of all precaution during network configuration.

 ## Impact
 - Kusama validator session 44,359 experienced degraded performance with MVR 1 in Era 7,496 and missed votes in Era 7,495